BobyMCbobs/go-rpi-gpio-api/README.md

 docker build -t registry.gitlab.com/bobymcbobs/go-rpi-gpio-api:latest .
 ```

+Note: since golang supports cross compilation, this container (Linux+arm) can be built from any supported platform!

 ## Deployment in k8s
 Make sure you update the values in the yaml files
 ```bash